Whammy! The All-New Press Your Luck

-Whammy! (subtitled The All-New Press Your Luck for its first season) is an American television game show that aired new episodes on Game Show Network (GSN) from April 15, 2002 to December 5, 2003.
-The series was produced by Fremantle North America, in association with GSN.
+Whammy! (subtitled The All-New Press Your Luck for its first season) is an American television game show that aired new episodes on Game Show Network (GSN) from April 15, 2002, to December 5, 2003.
+The series was produced by FremantleMedia North America, in association with GSN.
 The main goal of the game is to earn as much money and prizes as possible through collecting spins by answering trivia questions correctly, then using those spins on a gameboard to win various prizes and cash amounts while attempting to avoid the show's eponymous character, the "Whammy."
 Contestants who do land on a Whammy lose all their prizes accumulated to that point; four Whammies eliminates a contestant from the game.
-The program is an updated version of Press Your Luck, which originally aired on CBS from September 19, 1983 to September 26, 1986.
+The program is an updated version of Press Your Luck, which originally aired on CBS from September 19, 1983, to September 26, 1986.
 The series was taped at Tribune Studios and was hosted by Todd Newton, with Gary Kroeger announcing.
 The show aired in reruns on GSN until 2017, and came back on May 11, 2020, up until October 1, 2021.

 Gameplay

 Gameplay remained largely similar to Press Your Luck, with contestants accumulating cash and prizes and attempting to avoid landing on a Whammy, who took away the winnings of any contestant who landed on it.
 At the start of the game, each of the three contestants was spotted $1,000 and took turns taking one spin at a time on the board.
 After each cycle of spins, additional Whammies were added to the board replacing cash values or prizes, and contestants chose to spin again or freeze with their score at that point.
-Landing on a Whammy in round one will eliminate a contestant from further play in the round.
+Any contestant who hit a Whammy was eliminated from play for the rest of the round.
 Play continued until all three contestants froze or hit a Whammy.
 Cash values ranged from $100–$1,500 in round one, and prizes of similar values also appeared.

 Round two consisted of five questions (four in some episodes) posed to the players.
 The host read a question, and one of the contestants buzzed-in and provided a response.
 Their response, along with two other choices, were provided to the other two contestants, who selected one of the choices.
 Correct answers earned three spins for a buzz-in answer and one spin for a multiple choice answer.
 After five questions, all three contestants advanced to the final round.